 Read the Guide to Making a Living on Day Trading.

 DayTrading.com exists because we could not find a reliable day trading school, university, academy, or institute that runs classes where you can get an all-inclusive day trading education.
-This site should be your main guide, but of course there are other resources out there to complement the material:
+This site should be your main guide when learning how to day trade, but of course there are other resources out there to complement the material:

 - Online day trading courses